 What are the consequences of breaching the restriction?

 Breach of the restriction can lead to:

-- Civil Liability which exposes a director or a shadow director to automatic personal liability of the debts of the new company for as long a period as the director continues to act in breach of the restriction.
+- civil liability which exposes a director or a shadow director to automatic personal liability of the debts of the new company for as long as the director continues to act in breach of the restriction.

 Automatic personal liability of the debts of the new company also extends to those involved in the management of the company who act, or are willing to act, on instructions from the director or shadow directors of the insolvent company who they know are in breach of the restriction.

-As liability for debts is automatic, a creditor of the new company can bring a direct action against the person(s) involved in the management of the company, it does not need to bring an action against the company.
+As liability for debts is automatic, a creditor of the new company can bring a direct action against the person(s) involved in the management of the company, it does not need to bring an action against the company itself.

 - The offence applies to the person who has infringed the restriction, not the company.

 - There is no statutory defence available.
 Unless the person acting in breach of the restriction has been granted leave to act by the court, or a statutory exception applies (discussed further below) they will be automatically liable.

 - Following conviction, the court also has the power to make a director’s disqualification order under the Company Director Disqualification Act 1986.

 Where the restriction applies, the director or shadow director will need to obtain the court’s permission to re-use the company name, except where one of the three statutory exceptions apply.